What did Japanese POWs eat?

 Although male prisoners of war under the Japanese Empire endured intolerable and sustained abuse, female prisoners equally suffered.
 In addition to being used alongside men for forced labor, women serving as POWs under the Japanese were routinely the victims of sexual assault.

-READ ALSO: What are the basics of phonetics?
+READ ALSO: What is the current status of Christianity in the world?

 What were the conditions like in Japanese internment camps?